processing/p5.js-video/script.md

 * Look, you can make text!
 * Look, you can animate!
 * Look, you can make things interactive with html!
+   * Button
+   * Slider
+   * Input box
 * A particle system! (flocking?)

+* Look, video!

+* EVELYN -- closing remarks
-* (somewhere in there...) p5.js is in BETA, and if you like you can help develop it as well as use it! __link to github__
+   * p5.js is in BETA, and if you like you can help develop it as well as use it! __link to github__